benhenshaw/rhythm/doc/final.md

 I had the target of rendering at a minimum of 60 frames per second.
 In the final iteration of the project, the game runs at an average of 380FPS on my 2.3GHz laptop with integrated graphics, and runs at an average of 160FPS on the Raspberry Pi Model 3.
 I consider this good performance, and that my initial goal was met.

 #### Ease of Use
 The capabilities that the renderer presents to the example game are designed to support it as best as it can.
 There are several functions, for example the verbosely named `draw_animated_image_frames_and_wait` function allows the caller to specify a range of frames to draw to the screen, and once all of those frames have been displayed will leave the final frame on screen.
-This directly supports the desired use of the animation system in several areas of the example game.
-Considering that this is a very specific requirement of the animation system, it is likely that to achieve the same affect with other technologies additional work would need to be done; it would not be as simple as a single function call.
+This is a very specific feature, and it directly supports the desired use of the animation system in several areas of the example game.
+Considering that this is a specific requirement of the animations used in the game, it is likely that to achieve the same affect with other technologies additional work would need to be done -- it would not be as simple as a single function call.

 Rendering text is done in a single function call, which takes in several parameters which affect the presentation of the text; font, colour and position.
 While passing these as parameters makes usage simple, many calls to the function have the same colour and font arguments.
 I could have simplified this system, having a way to set font parameters which persist between calls; though this has its own trade-offs.

 One key aspect of the font rendering that was very flexible and useful, especially when debugging, is the use of a 'format string'.
 The C standard library function `printf` allows the caller to print the values of variables with the use of a format string, and this same functionality is supported in the renderer function `draw_text`.

-I consider the resulting interface to the graphics renderer to be relatively simple and easy to use for the development of the example game.
+I consider the resulting interface to the graphics renderer to be relatively simple and easy to use for the development of the specific example game.
 As the project was not intended to become a general purpose game engine, it has fulfilled its role as intended.

 #### Ease of Implementation
 The graphical rendering system has many features that support the example game.
 Despite providing a range of functionality, the system itself is quite simple.
-This can be described more concretely by the following facts: the file `graphics.c`, which contains the entire renderer implementation, is 268 lines long (including white space and comments.).
+This can be described more concretely by the following facts: the file `graphics.c`, which contains the entire renderer implementation, is 268 lines long (including white space and comments.) which I consider to be quite short.
 While the number of lines of any piece of code does not accurately describe its complexity, it can give an idea of an upper ceiling of complexity.
-Also, the file defines 15 functions, and three data structures, which I would consider a small number of each.
+Also, the file defines 15 functions, and three data structures, which I would also consider a small number of each.

 ## Mixing and Playing Audio
 The audio mixer can be used to play several pieces of audio at the same time.
 It has capabilities for managing the loudness of the audio, the stereo balance, and looping.